Student Rights and Responsibilities

 - Mediation is clearly inappropriate for certain serious behaviors and incidents, such as sexual assault, sexual misconduct, sexual harassment, and discrimination.
 The College must take decisive action, including a thorough investigation, immediately when it becomes aware of such complaints.

-- If a complainant chooses to forego the informal process or if the informal resolution process proves unsuccessful or if the complainant is dissatisfied with the informal process, he or she may file a formal complaint with the Director of Human Resources, the Dean of Students or the Title IX Administrator as appropriate.
+- If a complainant chooses to forgo the informal process or if the informal resolution process proves unsuccessful or if the complainant is dissatisfied with the informal process, he or she may file a formal complaint with the Director of Human Resources, the Dean of Students or the Title IX Administrator as appropriate.

 4.2 Formal Complaints